neuralmagic/sparseml/integrations/ultralytics-yolov5/README.md

 ...
 ```

-### Recipes

-Recipes are YAML files that encode the instructions and hyperparameters for sparsifying a model using modifiers to the training process.
-The modifiers can range from pruning and quantization to learning rate and weight decay.

-The SparseML system parses the declarative recipes as inputs and applies their
-instuctions during the training process.

 ## Quick Start: Sparse Transfer Learning

 Let's walk through a quick example fine-tuning a pre-sparsified YOLOv5 model onto